On the lighter side of things , we ask the industry experts what makes them tick . . . .

 What first made you think of a career in technology ?

-What style of management philosophy do you employ with your current position ?
+What style of management philosophy do you employ in your current position ?

 What do you think is the current hot technology talking point ?